Cost of Living Comparison Between Australia and United States Cost of Living Comparison Between Australia and United States

 Monthly Cost of Living

-Australia is roughly 18% cheaper than United States on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Australia is roughly 17% lower than in United States on average – the gap runs across housing, groceries, transport, and services.

 Currency